Read these children’s books about flying on an airplane! Perfect picture books about amazing airplanes and the people who dream to fly.

-She created a list of books for children who dream of taking to the skies … not unlike the pioneering aviators of the Tuskegee Institute.
+She created a list of children’s books about flying for kids who dream of taking to the skies … not unlike the pioneering aviators of the Tuskegee Institute.
 Need more books about flying?
 I have a list of female aviators: Fabulous Flying Females.
-What books about flying did we leave out?
+What children’s books about flying did we leave out?
 Thanks for sharing!

 10. Tar Beach by Faith Ringgold

 In this partly autobiographical story based on Ringgold’s narrative quilts, Cassie Louise Lightfoot recalls her Depression-era childhood and close-knit community and takes flights of fancy above 1939 Harlem. [picture book, ages 4 and up]

 9. The Adventures of Sparrowboy by Brian Pinkney

 A newspaper boy crashes into a sparrow and gains superpowers that help him to conquer the neighborhood bully.
 This award-winning title was written and illustrated by Caldecott Honor artist Brian Pinkney. [graphic novel picture book, ages 4 and up]

 8. The People Could Fly: American Black Folktales by Virginia Hamilton, illustrated by Leo and Diane Dillon

 Newbery Award-winner Hamilton teams with two-time Caldecott winners Leo and Diane Dillon to retell animal, supernatural, fanciful, and cautionary tales, as well as tales from the freedom struggle. [collection of folk tales, ages 8 and up]

 Greek myth meets an anti-bullying fable as Ikarus, a new boy in the neighborhood, is outcast at school because he has wings.
 Fortunately, a girl speaks up for him, inspiring young readers to dare to be different. [picture book, ages 4 and up]